dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 - T extends from `React.ElementType` which is the most generic type for HTML elements, so we know that whatever is passed to the component is based on an HTML element rather than a manually typed union of all possible HTML elements.
 - The second type `TextProps` is used for two things:
   - We need extra properties depending on the type of HTML element, when a consumer uses the Text component as a `label` we want to check and suggest different properties than when it is a `span` for that we need to use `React.ComponentProps` in this case we don't need references so we explicitly use the type `ComponentPropsWithoutRef`.
-  - `React.ComponentProps` also provides the `children` prop that this component uses, but as its type is not modified, there is no need to deal with `Omit` or other exclusion techniques.
+  - `React.ComponentProps` also provides the `children` prop so you don't need to include in `TextOwnProps`.
+  - There is no need to deal with `Omit` or other exclusion techniques because `children` is not modified or overwritten by any `TextOwnProps` props.

-With this example, we have a very flexible component that is correctly typed and provides a good developer experience when testing and suggesting props or even their values.
+With this example, we have a very flexible component that is correctly typed and provides a good developer experience.

 Within the example project you can examine the different custom UI components to check the implementation following this same pattern.

 ## Typing Custom useFetch Hook

-In the example project I have included a simple hook to get data, it is not a big deal but I think it is a complete example of everything explained in this article.
+In the example project I have included a simple hook to get the data and use `localStorage` as a temporary cache so as not to exceed the API limit, it is not a big deal but I think it is a complete example of everything explained in this article.

 Let's take a look at some parts of that hook but I encourague you to watch [the real file](https://github.com/dastasoft/animetrailers/blob/main/src/hooks/useFetch.ts) and try to understand everything with the different sections explained in this article.